Chelsea Clinton announces birth of 3rd child, named Jasper

 Bill Clinton tweeted that the grandparents are “overjoyed and grateful to meet” their new grandson.
 Hillary Clinton tweeted that she and her husband “are so thrilled.”

-The 39-year-old Clinton and 41-year-old investment banker Mezvinsky have been married since 2010.
-They live in New York.
+The 39-year-old Clinton and 41-year-old investment banker Mezvinsky have been married since 2010 and live in New York.